NiceRingNode/Awesome-Generative-Models-for-OCR/README.md

 **Technical Characteristics:**

 Janus-4o nearly has no text rendering ability in terms of either English or Chinese text, potentially due to its small model size (7B).

+For more detailed observations, please refer to our paper.

 ## <div align="center" id="content">:book:Content</div> <!-- omit in toc -->